MRCIEU/CheckSumStats/README.md

 !["README-example1\_gcplot2.png"](/man/figures/README-example1_gcplot2.png)

-We see an inverse correlation in *reported* effect allele frequency (EAF) between the test dataset and the GWAS catalog in European ancestry studies, which confirms the metadata error identified in the previous plot.
-In the absence of effect allele metadata errors, the correlation in allele frequency should be positive (assuming the datasets are matched on ancestry).
-The reported effect allele frequency is opposite to what wed expect based on the GWAS catalog - e.g. the top left red datapoint has a frequency close to 0.8 in the test dataset but frequency of 0.2 in the GWAS catalog.
+We see an inverse correlation in reported effect allele frequency (EAF) between the test dataset and the GWAS catalog in European ancestry studies, which confirms the metadata error identified in the previous plots.
+In the absence of effect allele metadata errors, and assuming the test dataset and GWAS catalog are matched on ancestry, the correlation in allele frequency should be positive.
+The reported effect allele frequency in the test dataset is opposite to that observed in the GWAS catalog - e.g. for the top left red data point the effect allele is the major allele (frequency close to 0.8) in the test dataset but is the minor allele (frequency of 0.2) in the GWAS catalog.
 We call these discrepancies EAF conflicts.
 EAF conflicts are labelled as moderate if EAF is close to 0.5 (i.e. 0.4 to 0.6) and as high if \<0.4 or \>0.6.
-This makes allowance for chance deviations in allele frequency.
-When making comparisons with the GWAS catalog it's important to consider whether the datasets are matched on ancestry (however, this consideration does not apply for comparisons with our customised 1000 genomes reference dataset, see step 2 above).
+This makes allowance for chance deviations in allele frequency around 0.5.
+When making comparisons with the GWAS catalog it's important to consider whether the datasets are matched on ancestry.
+This consideration does not, however, apply for comparisons with the customised 1000 genomes reference dataset (see [step 2](#step2) above).

 ## Step 4.
 Check for effect sizes errors in the glioma GWAS

 We next compare the expected and reported effect sizes.
 In this example we include two groups of SNPs: those associated with glioma in the GWAS catalog ("GWAS catalog associations") and those associated with glioma in the test dataset ("test GWAS top hits").
 Typically these two sets of SNPs will strongly overlap but this is not necessarily always the case (and lack of overlap is itself a sign of potential problems).
 First, we make a list of SNPs corresponding to the GWAS catalog associations.
-Then we use the extract\_snps() function to extract those SNPs.
-We also set the argument "get\_sig\_snps" to TRUE, which tells the function to extract GWAS significant SNPs from the test dataset (default p value is 5e-8).
-Alternatively to the extract\_snps() function, you could use read.table() to read in your GWAS results file and then extract the two sets of SNPs.
+Then we use the extract\_snps() function to extract those SNPs from the test dataset.
+We also set the argument "get\_sig\_snps" to TRUE, which tells the function to additionally extract GWAS significant SNPs from the test dataset (default p value is 5e-8).
+Alternatively to the extract\_snps() function, which does not work on Windows machines, you could use read.table() to read in your GWAS results file and then extract the two sets of SNPs.
 We then generate the expected effect sizes.
-Since the reported effect sizes correspond to log odds ratios, we generate the expected log odds ratio using the predict\_lnor\_sh() function.
+Since the reported effect sizes correspond to log odds ratios, we use the predict\_lnor\_sh() function.
 This function was developed by [Sean Harrison](https://seanharrisonblog.com/2020/04/11/estimating-an-odds-ratio-from-a-gwas-only-reporting-the-p-value)

 ``` r
 File<-system.file("extdata", "glioma_test_dat.txt", package = "CheckSumStats")